Preliminary Report Prepared by

 The Resilient Activist knows that the world needs inspired, visionary activists who have the resilience to see us through these difficult times.
 We are committed to providing programming such as this that supports this vital mission.

 This novel 9-week Mindfulness and Resilience Training program was designed and coordinated by The Resilient Activist, a nonprofit whose mission is to support the emotional well-being of climate activists.
+In February 2023, the organization updated its mission: “We cultivate resilience to environmental stress by supporting community, personal well-being, and vital ecological health.”

 The first four weeks focused on developing characteristics shown by research to influence resilience development.
 These included developing an understanding of what resilience is (and isn’t) as well as practical skill development in the areas of: